fastai/course-v3/docs/deployment_zeit.md

 This is quick guide to deploy your trained models using the [Now](https://zeit.co/now) service from [Zeit](https://zeit.co/).

+This guide comes with a starter app deploying Jeremy's Bear Image Classification model form Lesson 2.

 ## Step 1: Create an account and setup Now
 For this course's purposes, the free version ([OSS](https://zeit.co/pricing)) should suffice.
 To get started, create an account [here](https://zeit.co/signup).